 Cashews are often used in raw food recipes.
 Their mild sweetness and smooth texture add flavor and body to many raw food dishes.
 The facts of cashew nutrition is even superior to their properties of taste and texture.
 The health benefits of cashews may hold a clue as to why the raw diet is so healthy.

 Ever hear that the shape of fruits and vegetables gives a clue as to what it is good for?
 Well, the little cashew nut is shaped like a “smile.”
-Yes, cashew nuts are good for depression, for helping to boost your moods and stabilize your thoughts.
+Yes, cashew nuts are potentially good for for helping to boost your moods and stabilize your thoughts.

 Cashew Nutrition

 Popping that handful of cashews will not only boost your tryptophan levels, it is just the start of the health benefits of cashews.
-Only a single ounce of raw, unsalted cashews showcases an impressive array of raw minerals, ready to nourish the cells of your body.
+A single ounce of raw, unsalted cashews showcases an impressive array of raw minerals, ready to nourish the cells of your body.
 These minerals are potassium, phosphorus, calcium, magnesium, iron, sodium, manganese, zinc, copper and selenium.
 Cashews are also rich in folate and vitamin K. This array of minerals offers far superior and genuine health benefits that far exceed conventional drug therapy.
 It is no wonder that the cashews nut is shaped like smile.

 Health Benefits of Cashews Involve Weight Loss